-- PDFs containing JBIG2-encoded content will be converted to CCITT Group4 encoding, which has lower compression ratios, if Ghostscript PDF/A is enabled. - PDFs containing JPEG 2000-encoded content will be converted to JPEG encoding, which may introduce compression artifacts, if Ghostscript PDF/A is enabled. - Ghostscript may transcode grayscale and color images, either lossy to lossless or lossless to lossy, based on an internal algorithm.
+- PDFs containing JPEG 2000-encoded content may be converted to JPEG encoding, which may introduce compression artifacts, if Ghostscript PDF/A is enabled. - Ghostscript may transcode grayscale and color images, potentially lossily, based on an internal algorithm.
 This behavior can be suppressed by setting --pdfa-image-compression to jpeg or lossless to set all images to one type or the other.
-Ghostscript has no option to maintain the input image's format.
+Ghostscript lacks an option to maintain the input image's format.
 (Modern Ghostscript can copy JPEG images without transcoding them.) - Ghostscript's PDF/A conversion removes any XMP metadata that is not one of the standard XMP metadata namespaces for PDFs.
-In particular, PRISM Metadata is removed. - Ghostscript's PDF/A conversion seems to remove or deactivate hyperlinks and other active content.
+In particular, PRISM Metadata is removed. - · Ghostscript's PDF/A conversion may remove or deactivate hyperlinks and other active content.